f5devcentral/f5-big-iq-lab/docs/lab.rst

 is being send to (check ``crontab`` config for more details).

 .. warning:: Make sure the IP address on the external network 10.1.10.0/24 is defined in lab environment on the BIG-IP external interface
-             where you are deploying the Application Service or VIP
+             where you are deploying the application service or VIP

 +-------------------------------------------------------------------------------------------+------------------------------------------------------------------------------------------+
 | Virtual IP addresses where the traffic generator sends HTTP clean traffic                 | ``10.1.10.110`` to ``10.1.10.142``                                                       |